Mixed Ability Squash 57

 - Get a feel-good factor spreading amongst your membership with new faces and renewed enthusiasm.

-This winter, we’re piloting the mixed ability model with affiliated clubs in Lancashire, Cheshire, Merseyside, Cumbria and Yorkshire in partnership with IMAS.
-In addition to receiving up to £500 of funding, IMAS will provide you with the know-how to deliver up to two open days and attract disability groups and local colleges.
+England Squash are offering up to £500 of funding for clubs, whilst IMAS will provide you with the know-how to deliver up to two open days and attract disability groups and local colleges.
 Here are some things you should consider before applying: